Hitting the road as a travel nurse sounds exciting and fulfilling.

 Remember to evaluate both the taxable and non-taxed components when calculating your total compensation figure.

 Travel Nurse Question #2: What Benefits Do They Offer?

 Travel nurse agency benefits can vary greatly between companies.

-Here are some pertinent questions to ask:
+Here are eight pertinent questions to ask your travel nurse recruiter:

-- Are my hours guaranteed?
+- Are my scheduled hours guaranteed?

-- What about overtime pay?
+- Are there opportunities for overtime pay?

 - I have friends who may be interested in travel nursing.
 Is there a referral bonus?